rancher/rancher-docs/README.md

 # Contribute to Rancher Docs

 Welcome to the [Rancher docs](https://ranchermanager.docs.rancher.com/) repository.
-See the [Rancher software](https://github.com/rancher/rancher) repository if you have questions or suggestions about the actual Rancher platform.
+See the [Rancher software](https://github.com/rancher/rancher) repository if you have questions or requests for the Rancher platform.

 ## Make a Suggestion